realbakari/website/content/lec/poster_guidelines.md

 ### Graphics
 * Do not copy/paste from anything, it won't scale up well.
-    - Finalize the plot, then save it to disk
+* Finalize the plot, then save it to your computer using the code below
-    - Save the file larger rather than smaller, then manually shrink down in PPT
-    - Specify height and width in inches
+    - Specify height and width in pixels.
+You know your monitor's aspect ratio?
+800x600?
+1280x800?
+Those are in pixels.

-For R I recommended you export your file as a postscript file.
+    - Start with 400-600 and see what it looks like.

 ```
-postscript("filename.eps", width=5, height=3) # open the graphics device.
+pdf("C:/YOUR PATH HERE/filename.png", width=400, height=350) # open the graphics device.
 plot(iris$Species) # your plot goes here
 dev.off() # this closes the graphics device
 ```
+* Always best to save the file larger rather than smaller, then manually shrink down in PPT
+* You can increase the base size of text in your graphic (so it looks reasonable once you export) by adding a `base_size=` argument to your `theme()`.
+I would suggest starting at 18.
+I.e.: `theme_bw(base_size=18)`
+* Want to see what it'll look like when scaled up?
+Follow the instructions on [[How will my poster look when it's printed?]](https://www.makesigns.com/tutorials/poster-sizing.aspx).

 ### Campus Logos
 Your poster is a professional publication.
 It should reflect your campus properly and following guidelines (where they are listed).
 Every campus has official logos, colors and instructions on how to correctly use these.
 Below I have linked the ones I could find for Chico State.